Understanding Skewness in Data and Its Impact on Data Analysis (Updated 2024)

 The probability distribution with its tail on the right side is a positively skewed distribution, and the one with its tail on the left side is a negatively skewed distribution.
 If you’re finding the above figures confusing, that’s alright.
 We’ll understand this in more detail later.

-Skewness is demonstrated on a bell curve when data points are not distributed symmetrically to the left and right sides of the median on a bell curve.
+Skewness in statistics is demonstrated on a bell curve when data points are not distributed symmetrically to the left and right sides of the median on a bell curve.
 If the bell curve is shifted to the left or the right, it is said to be skewed.
 Before that, let’s understand why this is such an important concept for you as a data science professional.

 Why Is Skewness Important?

-Now, we know that skewness is the measure of the lack of symmetry, and its types are distinguished by the side on which the tail of probability distribution lies.
+Now, we know that skewness of data is the measure of the lack of symmetry, and its types are distinguished by the side on which the tail of probability distribution lies.
 But why is knowing the skewness of the data important?

 First, linear models work on the assumption that the distribution of the independent variable and the target variable are similar.
-Therefore, knowing about the skewness of data helps us create better linear models.
+Therefore, knowing about the skewness in statistics of data helps us create better linear models.

 Secondly, let’s take a look at the below distribution.
 It is the distribution of horsepower of cars: